avventuriere/avventuriere.github.io/_pages/about.md

   - /about.html
 ---

 My name is Pasha Koval.
 My pronouns are he, him, his.
 I am a post-doctoral associate in Jon Sprouse's lab at New York University Abu Dhabi.
-I received my Ph.D. and my second M.A. from the University of Connecitut and my first M.A. from the Lomonosov Moscow State University.
+I received my Ph.D. and M.A. from the University of Connecitut and my other M.A. from the Lomonosov Moscow State University.

 I am an experimental syntactician.
 I am interested in the sources of linear information in the syntactic structure.
+My recent project explore the mechanics of rightward movement.